 16 A2 = (a+b+c-d)(a+b-c+d)(a-b+c+d)(-a+b+c+d)

 Another famous Brahmagupta theorem dealing with such quadrilaterals can be phrased "In a circle, if the chords AB and CD are perpendicular and intersect at E, then the line from E which bisects AC will be perpendicular to BD."
+He also began the study of rational quadrilaterals which Kummer would eventually complete.
 Proving Brahmagupta's theorems are good challenges even today.

-In addition to his famous writings on practical mathematics and his ingenious theorems of geometry, Brahmagupta solved the general quadratic equation, and worked on Diophantine and Pell's equations.
+In addition to his famous writings on practical mathematics and his ingenious theorems of geometry, Brahmagupta solved the general quadratic equation, and worked on number theory problems.
+He was first to find a general solution to the simplest Diophantine form.
 His work on Pell's equations has been called "brilliant" and "marvelous."
 He proved the Brahmagupta-Fibonacci Identity (the set of sums of two squares is closed under multiplication).
 He applied mathematics to astronomy, predicting eclipses, etc.